fabprezja/deep-fast-machine-learning-utils/README.md

 <a name="adaptivevariancethreshold"></a>
 ### Adaptive Variance Threshold (AVT)

 Adaptive Variance Threshold is a feature selector that dynamically determines a variance threshold based on the provided percentile of the feature variances.
 Features with a variance below this threshold are dropped.
-Traditional variance-based feature selection uses a fixed threshold, which is not optimal for all datasets.
+Traditional (non-zero) variance-based feature selection uses a dataset dependent manual threshold, which is not optimal between datasets.

 **Usage**:
 ```python